eldridgejm/denali/doc/md/pages/ctree.md

 file is described in the [`.tree` format](./formats.html#tree) page.

 By default, ctree outputs only the contour tree.
-The join and split trees are computed in the process, but not output.
+The join and split trees are computed in the process, but not output in order to save memory.
 To output the join or split tree, provide the `--join` or `--split` tag, followed by the output file.
-For example, to output both the contour tree and the split tree, invoke:
+For example, to output both the contour tree and the join tree,
+invoke:

     ctree vertex_file edge_file contour.tree --join join.tree